nikitasharma1203/nikitasharma1203/README.md

 **Cleaning messy data, exploring patterns, writing SQL queries, and presenting results** in a way that’s easy to understand and useful.

-(Yes, I’m also a writer and a trained Bharatanatyam dancer: not strictly required for SQL joins, but surprisingly helpful for storytelling and discipline.)
+(Also a writer and a trained Bharatanatyam dancer: not strictly required for SQL joins, but surprisingly helpful for storytelling and discipline.)

----

-## Story Telling Tooolss:
-- **Python & R** for data wrangling and EDA
-- **SQL / PostgreSQL**
-- **Matplotlib, Power BI, Tableau** for visualizations
-- **Streamlit** for building interactive dashboards
-- **Machine learning** when it adds value to the analysis

 ---